CliveMcCarthy/scribble_email/README.md

 The program has no way to erase writing mistakes -- just scratch things out.
 You can't change the color of the ink nor can you change the paper.
 You don't need these things.
 It's just a scribbled note to a friend.

 The table of names and email addresses is embeded in the code.
 You will need to edit these to suit your needs.
+The column of buttons accomodates twenty friends.
+You don't have MORE than twenty friends -- the others are acquaintences.
+This is not Facebook.